LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-24-EKS-With-Terraform/README.md

 ## The missing default StorageClass

-Also not part of the original material.
 Even with the CSI driver running, the PVC stayed pending with a different event: `no persistent volumes available for this claim and no storage class is set`.
 The cluster's existing `gp2` StorageClass, from the legacy in-tree provisioner, was never marked as the default, so PVCs created without an explicit storage class name have nothing to bind to.

 A new file, `storageclass.tf`, defines a StorageClass on the current `ebs.csi.aws.com` provisioner and marks it default: